-For example, ascorbic acid is not equivalent to vitamin C, but is only a component of it.
-Isolated and purified ascorbic acid, therefore, is not biologically sufficient for the body.
+For example, ascorbic acid isn’t equivalent to vitamin C but is only a component of it.
+Isolated and purified ascorbic acid, therefore, isn’t biologically sufficient for the body.

-Lee’s theory, however, has not been proven and is largely unaccepted in conventional medicine, though some research does suggest that whole-food vitamins may provide more benefits than synthetic vitamins.
+However, Lee’s theory hasn’t been proven and is largely unaccepted in conventional medicine, although some research does suggest that whole-food vitamins may provide more benefits than synthetic vitamins.

 Lee’s theory may be applied to B-group vitamin complexes.

 Since the vitamin B complex is made up of vitamins B1, B2, B3, B5, B6, B7, B9 (folate), and B12, these eight vitamins may interact and work together in pathways.

 When a person supplements with a single B-group vitamin, the increase in an isolated B vitamin draws on other B-group vitamins for proper functioning.
 Studies have shown that supplementing with folate is usually related to a low B12 level.